Sandnes: History

-The small port village of Sandnes was granted ladested (small seaport city) status in 1860.
-On 6 April 1861, the small city was separated from the municipality of Høyland to form a separate self-governing municipality of its own.
+The small port village of Sandnes was granted ladested (lit. 'small seaport city') status in 1860.
+On 6 April 1861, the small city was separated from Høyland Municipality to form a separate self-governing municipality of its own.
 Initially, the municipality had 440 residents.

-On 1 July 1957, a small part of Høyland municipality (population: 18) was transferred to the city of Sandnes.
+On 1 July 1957, a small part of Høyland Municipality (population: 18) was transferred into the city of Sandnes.